oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     :data:`cx_Oracle.SUBSCR_QOS_QUERY`,
     :data:`cx_Oracle.SUBSCR_QOS_BEST_EFFORT`.

-    The ipAddress parameter specifies the IP address (IPv4 or IPv6) in standard string notation to bind for callback notifications from the database server.
+    The ip_address parameter specifies the IP address (IPv4 or IPv6) in standard string notation to bind for callback notifications from the database server.
 If not specified, the client IP address will be determined by the Oracle Client libraries.

-    The groupingClass parameter specifies what type of grouping of notifications should take place.
+    The grouping_class parameter specifies what type of grouping of notifications should take place.
 Currently, if set, this value can only be set to the value :data:`cx_Oracle.SUBSCR_GROUPING_CLASS_TIME`, which
-    will group notifications by the number of seconds specified in the groupingValue parameter.
-The groupingType parameter should be one of the values :data:`cx_Oracle.SUBSCR_GROUPING_TYPE_SUMMARY` (the default) or
+    will group notifications by the number of seconds specified in the grouping_value parameter.
+The grouping_type parameter should be one of the values :data:`cx_Oracle.SUBSCR_GROUPING_TYPE_SUMMARY` (the default) or
     :data:`cx_Oracle.SUBSCR_GROUPING_TYPE_LAST`.